CHANGES TO THE 2022 COMPETITION SERIES

 The MATHCOUNTS national staff has been monitoring the effect of the pandemic on the MATHCOUNTS Competition Series.
 After careful consideration and feedback from multiple members of our community, we have decided to host the 2022 Chapter Competition online.

 - School Competition: coaches will still decide what this looks like.
 The 2022 School Competition is still available online.
 We also will provide 2 online practices this year.

-- Official Chapter Competition: hosted online on the AoPS Contest Portal on February 17, 2022.
+- Official Chapter Competition: hosted online on the AoPS Contest Platform on February 17, 2022.
 Participants must begin the competition between 12pm ET and 8pm ET.

 - Unofficial Bonus Competition: hosted in person in chapters where our volunteers can get space and run them safely.
 We will work with coordinators to provide registered coaches more info about this.

 - State Competition: still planned for in-person in March 2022.

 - National Competition: still planned for in-person in May 2022.

 We're still finalizing details surrounding this year's online Chapter Competition and will update this page with more answers as we have them.